 Is It Worth Building One Yourself?

-You might find that it’s easier to purchase one of the kits rather than make one yourself, as it may be more expensive to buy some of the components separately.
+You might find that it’s easier to purchase one of the kits than the daunting task of making one yourself.
+It may be more expensive to buy the components separately.
 However, it is possible to make one yourself using rope and waterproof silicone.

 Do I Need To Drill Into My Kayak To Install?

-Many kayak anchor trolley kits will often require you to drill into your kayak to install them, if you don’t already have pre-drilled mounting points.
+Many anchor trolley kits will often require you to drill into your kayak to install them, if you don’t already have pre-drilled mounting points.
 However, there are some ways you could install an anchor trolley without drilling or using a rivet gun.
 This video is useful.

-A kayak anchor trolley can be a useful addition to your fishing kayak.
+Kayak anchor systems can be a useful addition to your fishing kayak.
 And we think the best kit is the YakAttack LeverLoc HD anchor trolley kit because it has a generous length of trolley line that also benefits from reflective fabric for added safety.

 Another great choice is the H2o Kayak Anchor Trolley Kit because it comes with all the necessary hardware to install it yourself, including instructions.